Tyrrrz/CliWrap/Readme.md

 await cmd.ExecuteAsync();
 ```

-As you can see, piping enables a wide range of different use cases.
-It's not only used for convenience, but also to improve memory efficiency when dealing with large and/or binary data.

 ### Execution models

-CliWrap provides a few high level execution models, which are essentially extensions that allow you to reason about command execution in different ways.
+CliWrap provides a few high-level execution models, which are essentially just extension methods that offer alternative ways to reason about command execution.
-Their primary purpose is to simplify configuration in commonly used scenarios.
+Under the hood, they are all built by leveraging the [piping feature](#piping) shown earlier.

 #### Buffered execution

 This execution model lets you run a process while buffering its standard output and error streams in-memory.
-The data is processed as text and can be accessed once the command finishes executing.
+The buffered data can then be accessed after the command has finished executing.

-To execute a command with buffering, call `ExecuteBufferedAsync()`:
+In order to execute a command with buffering, call the `ExecuteBufferedAsync()` extension method:

 ```csharp
 using CliWrap;